Charlie gets a new home

 Charles again?
 What’s with the Charles?
 Oh well, who cares, the cat thought.
 I’m much too happy.
 Maybe I can answer to both names.
 He nudged against her side, twining his body in and out of her legs.

-She giggled quietly to herself as she scooped him up.
-Gathering him closely in her arms, the new lady rocked him like a baby.
-Meow!
+She giggled quietly to herself as she scooped me up in her arms and rocked me like a baby.
 The old man used to do that too.
-Then, carefully, she tapped him on his nose and set him at the top of his pole.
+Then, oh so carefully, she tapped me on my nose and set me at the top of my pole.
+That’s better.

 Charlie Cat gazed keenly at all four sides of the room and twitched his whiskers, sniffing the air around him.
 Maybe this would be a good place after all.
 Perhaps he’d like it here in his new home.
 He settled down, curled into a ball of fur, nose to tail, and fell asleep.